jodiepoole/SpaceTest1App/README.md

 1. Clone or download the repository

-2. Open repository in terminal
+2. Open root folder of repository in terminal

 3. Run the following command: `npm install`